Radix tree: Insertion

 To insert a string, we search the tree until we can make no further progress.
 At this point we either add a new outgoing edge labeled with all remaining elements in the input string, or if there is already an outgoing edge sharing a prefix with the remaining input string, we split it into two edges (the first labeled with the common prefix) and proceed.
 This splitting step ensures that no node has more children than there are possible string elements.

-Several cases of insertion are shown below, though more may exist.
+Several cases of insertion are shown below.
 Note that r simply represents the root.
 It is assumed that edges can be labelled with empty strings to terminate strings where necessary and that the root has no incoming edge.
 (The lookup algorithm described above will not work when using empty-string edges.)

 Deletion

 To delete a string x from a tree, we first locate the leaf representing x.
 Then, assuming x exists, we remove the corresponding leaf node.
 If the parent of our leaf node has only one other child, then that child's incoming label is appended to the parent's incoming label and the child is removed.